 The Working Farm is SPACE’s resident writers’ group, which offers a cohort of eight playwrights, composers, lyricists or librettists a non-consecutive five-week residency on Ryder Farm during the course of the June-October season.

 The Creative Solutions Symposium is a weeklong gathering for activists, advocates, organizers and thinkers.
 It seeks to support and nurture those who are exploring innovative solutions and advancing positive social change.

 The Family Residency, founded in association with The Lilly Awards Foundation, offers working parents and their children (ages 3-12) time and space to work during a one-week residency on Ryder Farm.

 The Greenhouse Residency offers early-career playwrights who have not had access to the professional theatre community a weeklong residency to write and participate in professional development workshops with mentors.

-Creative residencies provide artists the opportunity to create away from the stress and noise of everyday life and to be in the company of other artists.
+Creative Residencies provide individuals and small groups with one or two-week residencies on Ryder Farm to create away from the stress and noise of everyday life and to be in the company of other artists and activists.